Topeka, Kansas, and Austin, Texas

 From Sonobeat co-founder Bill Josey Sr.'s extensive 1976 interview with Doug Hanners for Doug's Not Fade Away fanzine article about Sonobeat, quoted in Ricky Stein's Sonobeat Records: Pioneering the Austin Sound in the '60s (History Press; 2014)

-The Thingies – perhaps by design – is shrouded in mystery.
-Is the band from Florida or Kansas?
-Does the band move on from Austin to San Francisco or does it break up before leaving Austin?
+The Thingies – perhaps by design – is a band shrouded in mystery.
+Is the unit from Florida or Kansas?
+Does it move on from Austin to San Francisco, or does it break up before leaving Austin?
 Are the lyrics "love sadly dying" in Mass Confusion references to LSD?
 Wherever the band comes from, The Thingies makes quite an impression on the Austin music scene during barely a six month period, playing gig after gig at Austin's legendary Vulcan Gas Company, The Matchbox, and other local night spots alongside Johnny Winter, The 13th Floor Elevators, The Conqueroo, and most every other leading Central Texas progressive and psychedelic rock band.
 The Thingies even performs at the Afro Club, traditionally a blues, jazz, and R&B venue in east Austin.
 In actuality, the group is from Topeka, Kansas (except for Phil Weaver, who's from Waco, Texas), spends summer 1967 playing in Miami, Florida, and breaks up in Austin, never making it to California.
 The break up occurs just before Sonobeat releases the band's single in spring '68, which is the reason the remaining Thingies tracks are never completed.

 Bob Cole: rhythm guitar